Bienvenido Lumbera: Later career

 In 1976, Lumbera began teaching at the Department of Filipino and Philippine Literatures, U.P.
 College of Arts and Letters.
 In 1977, he served as editor of Diliman Review upon the request of then College of Arts and Sciences Dean Francisco Nemenzo Jr. The publication was openly against the dictatorship but was left alone by Marcos' authorities.

 At the height of Martial Law, Lumbera took on other creative projects.
 He began writing librettos for musical theater.
 Initially, the Philippine Educational Theater Association (PETA) requested him to create Nasa Puso ang Amerika, a musical based on Carlos Bulosan’s America Is in the Heart.
 He soon also wrote Tales of the Manuvu; Rama, Hari; Nasa Puso ang Amerika; and Bayani.

-Lumbera took up a post as visiting professor of Philippine Studies at Osaka University of Foreign Studiesfrom 1985 to 1988, so he was in Japan when Ferdinand Marcos was deposed by the 1986 People Power Revolution.
+Lumbera took up a post as visiting professor of Philippine Studies at Osaka University of Foreign Studies from 1985 to 1988, so he was in Japan when Ferdinand Marcos was deposed by the 1986 People Power Revolution.
 That year, the Ateneo de Manila University Press published his dissertation as “Tagalog Poetry, 1570-1898: Tradition and Influences in Its Development,” and the UST Faculty of Arts and Letters gave him the Outstanding Alumnus in Literature award.

 Some of the musical dramas Lumbera wrote after this include Noli Me Tángere; and Hibik at Himagsik nina Victoria Laktaw.

 Sa Sariling Bayan: Apat na Dulang May Musika, an anthology of Lumbera's musical dramas, was published by De La Salle University-Manila Press in 2004.

 Lumbera authored numerous books, anthologies and textbooks such as: Revaluation; Pedagogy; Philippine Literature: A History and Anthology; Rediscovery: Essays in Philippine Life and Culture; Filipinos Writing: Philippine Literature from the Regions; and Paano Magbasa ng Panitikang Filipino: Mga Babasahing Pangkolehiyo.

 In 1996, Lumbera received the Ramon Magsaysay Award for Journalism, Literature, and Creative Communication Arts.
 The citation recognized him for "asserting the central place of the vernacular tradition in framing a national identity for modern Filipino."

 Lumbera was named National Artist for Literature in 2006.